luthersystems/cross-department-claims-settlement/tests/README.md

 ## Running End-To-End Tests

-For e2e testing, you can launch the sandbox oracle from the project's root directory.
+For e2e testing, you can launch the cdcs oracle from the project's root directory.
 See the [README](../README.md) for additional details, but for this purpose we will assume the application is running with in-memory mode enabled.